stacks-archive/blockstack-browser/packages/connect/README.md

 const authOptions = { /** See docs above for options */ };
 showBlockstackConnect(authOptions);
 ```

+**Note about dependency size:**

+If you're building a non-React app, note that importing `@blockstack/connect` will add React dependencies to your JavaScript bundle.
+We recommend using something like [Webpack resolve aliases](https://webpack.js.org/configuration/resolve/) to replace `react` with `preact` in production, which reduces your bundle size.
+Check out [our own webpack.config.js file](https://github.com/blockstack/ux/blob/fix/connect-modal-accessibility/packages/connect/webpack.config.js#L87:L95) to see how we use this for production builds.

+If you're using the hosted version of `@blockstack/connect` (described below), then you already have a production-optimized bundle.

 ### Using a hosted version of `@blockstack/connect`